Leadership Education and Development Centre

 Gender Representation Matters: Stepping Forward Together

-Stride: A Campaign School to Support Women and Non-Binary Students in Student Governance
+Stride: A Campaign School to Support Students with Marginalized Genders in Student Governance

-The University of Alberta Students’ Union is pleased to offer Stride, a campaign school aimed at encouraging greater participation/involvement of non-binary individuals and women from all backgrounds – race, ethnicity, Indigeneity, sexuality, and ability - in student governance.
+The University of Alberta Students’ Union is pleased to offer Stride Campaign School, a cohort program aimed at encouraging greater participation/involvement of marginalized genders from all backgrounds – race, ethnicity, Indigeneity, sexuality, and ability - in student governance.
 The program equips participants with the knowledge, skills, and network to run for a variety of student government positions and make meaningful change on campus.
+This year, Stride will be offered virtually to ensure the safety of our staff and participants.
+You do not need to be located in Edmonton to participate this cohort as it will be virtual until 2022-2023.

-Stride will provide women and non-binary undergraduates with the knowledge and support they need to feel confident getting involved in governance at the University of Alberta and running for elected office on campus.
+Stride will provide undergraduate students of marginalized genders with the knowledge and support they need to feel confident getting involved in governance at the University of Alberta and running for elected office on campus.
 The program will address challenges and opportunities that individuals from under-represented groups in student governance face, while giving participants the tools and resources necessary to overcome them.

 Although 56% of undergraduate students at the University of Alberta are women, between 2005 and 2016 women have held only 30% of council seats and have made up only 25.5% of the 102 candidates running for executive elections.
 In contrast, non-binary folks are not represented in our statistics, showcasing just how crucial gender representation is in student governance.
 While there are many reasons for this imbalance, Identity Matters, a survey conducted by the Students’ Union, found that women were more likely to feel inadequate or ill-prepared for leadership positions on campus, compared to men.

-Starting October 5th through March 9, Stride will engage students who are interested in getting involved in student governance.
+Starting October 7th through March 5th, Stride will engage students who are interested in getting involved in student governance.
 This cohort will receive preparation for running as or supporting candidates in future elections.
 Stride will also feature presentations from notable leaders on skill development and networking strategies.
-For the 2019/2020 Cohort, session dates will be:

-Stride aims to give the knowledge and the community necessary to empower more non-binary students and women to get involved in decision making at the University of Alberta.
+Stride aims to give the knowledge and the community necessary to empower more students of marginalized genders to get involved in decision making at the University of Alberta.

 Questions may be directed at firstname.lastname@example.org